Edward Bunker: Early life

-1930s—1940s
+1930s–1940s

 Bunker was born on December 31, 1933 into a troubled family in Los Angeles.
-His mother, Sarah (née Johnston), was a chorus girl from Vancouver, and his father, Edward N. Bunker, a stage hand.
+His mother, Sarah (née Johnston), was a chorus girl from Vancouver, British Columbia, Canada, and his father, Edward N. Bunker, a stage hand.
 His first clear memories were of his alcoholic parents screaming at each other, and police arriving to "keep the peace", a cycle that led to divorce.

 Consistently rebellious and defiant, young Bunker was subjected to a harsh regime of discipline.
-He attended a military school for a few months, where he began stealing and eventually ran away again, ending up in a hobo camp.
+He attended a military school for a few months, where he began stealing, and eventually ran away again, ending up in a hobo camp.
 While Bunker eventually was apprehended by the authorities, this established a pattern he followed throughout his formative years.
 By age 11, Bunker was picked up by the police and placed in juvenile hall after he assaulted his father.
 Some sources cite that this incident, along with extreme experiences such as the severe beating he experienced in a state hospital called Pacific Colony (later called Lanterman Developmental Center), created in Bunker a life-long distrust for authority and institutions.

 Bunker spent time in the juvenile detention facility Preston Castle in Ione, California, where he became acquainted with hardened young criminals.
-Although young and small, he was intelligent (with an IQ of 152), streetwise and extremely literate.
-He soon learned to hide his fear and embrace his dog-eat-dog surroundings.
-A long string of escapes, problems with the law and different institutions—including a mental hospital—followed.
+Although young and small, he was intelligent (with an IQ of 152), streetwise, and extremely literate.
+A long string of escapes, problems with the law, and different institutions—including a mental hospital—followed.

 At the age of fourteen, following his first criminal conviction, Bunker was paroled to the care of his aunt.
 However, two years later he was caught on a parole violation, and was this time sent to adult prison.
-There, he believed, he could either be predator or prey, and did his best to establish himself in the former category.
-In Los Angeles County Jail, he stabbed another inmate (Bunker claims it was convicted murderer Billy Cook, although circumstantial evidence shows Cook couldn't have been the victim) and soon gained a respectful reputation as a fearless young man.
-Some thought he was unhinged, but in his book Mr. Blue: Memoirs of a Renegade he stated this was a ruse designed to make people leave him alone.
+In Los Angeles County Jail, he claimed that he stabbed convicted murderer Billy Cook, although circumstantial evidence from the National Archives shows that Bunker and Cook did not have overlapping stays there.
+Some thought he was unhinged, but in Bunker's book Mr. Blue: Memoirs of a Renegade he stated this behavior was a ruse designed to make people leave him alone.